joelbrewster/NoteyMcNoteface/README.md

 - style your app with Bootstrap, Foundation, or some other CSS library
 - be deployed to the public (default: Heroku)
 - Include documentation of five user stories implemented by your app
+- what's the flow for logging in and logging out?

 ## Layout ideas
 http://materializecss.com/templates/parallax-template/preview.html